Thousands of Washingtonians drive cars that get this tax break. It’s under siege in D.C.

 “The EV tax credit is no longer necessary,” Sen. John Barrasso, chairman of the Senate Environment and Public Works Committee, wrote earlier this month in a letter to Senate Majority Leader Mitch McConnell.

-Auto industry interests and clean energy advocates have been pressing to expand the credit that currently gives electric vehicle owners up to $7,500 per qualified vehicle, which is beginning to phase out under current law.
+Auto industry interests and clean energy advocates have been pressing to expand the credit that gives electric vehicle owners as much as $7,500 per qualified vehicle.
 But the mood in the U.S. Senate appears to be shifting in the opposite direction.

 Sen. Chuck Grassley, the powerful chairman of the tax-writing Senate Finance Committee, “has serious concerns about expanding this existing tax credit, which primarily benefits upper-income individuals who likely can already afford electric vehicles,” spokesman Michael Zona said.